 Protected forests under subordination of State Forest Resources Agency composes one third of total protected areas of the country.
-Almost in all regions percentage of reserved territories in forests is higher than nationwide.

 A significant percentage of protected forests in Ukraine show that forestry was created strict criteria on the management principles and they fully meet all European strategy for the conservation of biological and landscape diversity.